adin11/ML-Project-Credit-Risk-Modelling/README.md

 ---

-## 🧪 Methods:

-### 📥 Data Preprocessing
-- Prevented data leakage by separating features (`X`) and target (`y`) early.
-- Applied identical pipelines to train/test sets independently.

-### 📊 Exploratory Data Analysis
-- Used histograms and KDE plots to visualize key predictors.
-- Explored risk segments across demographics.

-### 🧠 Feature Engineering
-- Created meaningful features like `Loan-to-Income Ratio`, `Delinquency Ratios`, and `Avg Days Past Due`.
-- Applied domain expertise for better interpretability.

-### 🧮 Feature Selection
-- Checked multicollinearity with VIF.
-- Evaluated categorical features using WoE & IV for business relevance.

-### 🤖 Model Development
-- Trained Logistic Regression, Random Forest, and XGBoost.
-- Used SMOTE-Tomek Links to balance default vs non-default classes.

-### 🛠️ Hyperparameter Tuning
-- Fine-tuned models using Optuna to reduce false negatives and improve recall.

----

-## 📈 Evaluation Metrics
-- **ROC AUC:** 0.983
-- **KS Statistic:** 85 (top 3 deciles)
-- **Gini Coefficient:** High discriminatory power
-- **Decile Analysis:** Effective risk segmentation

----

 ## 📌 Top Conclusions:

-- Factors like Loan-to-Income Ratio and Delinquency Rates are strong indicators of risk.
+- Factors like Loan-to-Income Ratio and Delinquency Ratio are strong indicators of risk.
-- A High recall for defaults helps in identifying risky borrowers early, improving risk management.
+- A High recall for defaults helps in identifying risky borrowers early, improving risk management
-- Classifying borrowers based on their risk level helps lenders manage loans more safely and avoid bad debts
+- Classifying borrowers early based on their risk level helps lenders manage loans more safely.

----

-> 🚀 **The final model deployed is a Logistic Regression classifier with custom SMOTE handling, served through FastAPI and visualized via Streamlit.**